-At Women’s College Research Institute, we are addressing the complexity of effectively delivering reproductive health services that are impacted by science, sociocultural issues and politics.
+At Women’s College Hospital, we are addressing the complexity of effectively delivering reproductive health services that are impacted by science, sociocultural issues and politics.
 Our scientist are leading efforts to enhance access to abortion services, provide up-to-date and accessible information about emergency contraception options and enhance quality of care for women living with HIV.

 Women and HIV

 Despite HIV increasingly being recognized as a chronic and manageable disease, women living with HIV face unique medical, social, and political obstacles, including pervasive HIV-related stigma.
 Dr. Mona Loutfy founded The Women and HIV Research Program (WHRP) in 2006 and partnered with women living with HIV to address their unique clinical needs.
 WHRP is guided by principles of feminism, equity, anti-oppression, anti-racism and social justice, as well as the “Meaningful Engagement of Women Living with HIV/AIDS (MEWA).”

 WHRP aims to accomplish three primary goals: 1) finalize a new model of care (the Women-centred HIV Care Model) aimed at optimizing the health and wellbeing of women with HIV in Canada, particularly those most affected by HIV including Indigenous women and trans women; 2) disseminate and optimize implementation of the 2018 Canadian HIV Pregnancy Planning Guidelines; and 3) mentor and train the next generation of researchers and clinicians that are focused on health equity for women with and at risk of HIV.